arjorb/people-counter-app/README.md

 # people-counter-app
-this is a simple app to counter people who entered the building! to keep track the number of people in the building
+this is a simple app to counter people who entered the building! to keep track the number of people in the building... build using javascript as core technology

 One of the content covered in this simple app: